Dockershelf/dockershelf/debian/README.md

 ## Building process

-You can check out the Dockerfile for earch debian release at `debian/<release>/Dockerfile`.
+You can check out the Dockerfile for each debian release at `debian/<release>/Dockerfile`.
 The base filesystem is created with [`debian/build-image.sh`](https://github.com/LuisAlejandro/dockershelf/blob/master/debian/build-image.sh)

 However, we explain the overall process here: